 You know me – I’m a sucker for a rice dish.
 Fried rice, steamed rice, baked rice… it’s all good in my eyes.
-And, just like anyone else who grew up with an Asian mum, it’s been ingrained (pun intended!) in me since I was kid how to cook it just right.
+And, just like anyone else who grew up with an Asian mum, it’s been ingrained (pun intended) in me since I was kid how to cook it just right.
 It all comes down to what you’re using your rice for – fried rice, for instance, always works better with drier, day-old grains.
 So how to get it spot-on?
-Follow my fool-proof method for cooking rice and enjoy carb success from now on.
+Follow my fool-proof method for cooking rice and don’t ever get tripped up again.

 Place 2 cups of long grain rice into a fine sieve and rinse it with water to remove excess starch.
 Then add it into a saucepan along with 2½ cups water and, over a high heat, bring to a boil.